uchicago-cs/cmsc22000/website/content/labs/lab2.md

 ## Refactoring libgeometry

 Your repository contains a single directory `libgeometry` that contains the implementation of a simple library for manipulating basic geometric shapes.
-You can build the library just by running this:
+You can build the library just by running this inside the `libgeometry` directory:

     $ make